OmkarPh/BankingSystem/README.md

 ### Wanna just try out and explore output for already built project, with no need of any system configuration (Compiled for windows only)

-Open the [Final_Release folder](https://github.com/OmkarPh/BankingSystem/tree/master/Final_Release) in Repo and run " BankingSystem.exe " file directly on your windows PC.
+Open the [Final_Release folder](https://github.com/OmkarPh/BankingSystem/tree/master/Final_Release) in Repo and download & unzip files then run "1 BankingSystem.exe " file directly on your windows PC.

 ***Contributions are always welcome :)***